This post may contain affiliate links. Please read our disclosure policy.

 - 2 cinnamon sticks

-- 3 tablespoon honey optional, can be added in teaspoons when serving the tea.
-OR maple syrup for vegan.
+- 3 Tbsp honey Optional, can be added in teaspoons when serving the tea; OR maple syrup

 Instructions